codsen/codsen/packages/string-collapse-leading-whitespace/readme.md

 API is simple: `string` in, `string` out.

-If it's not string, it will be simply returned back.
+If input is not a string, it will be just returned back, untouched.

 ## Purpose